-- a variety of courses in theology and spirituality, designed to meet the needs of all Christians who desire to grow and mature in their discipleship. - diploma programs for lay leaders in our parishes with concentrations in the areas of Evangelism, Catechesis, Youth Ministry, and Pastoral Care. - training towards certification in Spiritual Direction. - all the required education and preparation for individuals seeking ordination to the Diaconate in the Diocese of Dallas. - continuing education and seminars for clergy and lay leaders.
+- a variety of courses in theology and spirituality, designed to meet the needs of all Christians who desire to grow and mature in their discipleship. - diploma programs for lay leaders in our parishes with concentrations in the areas of Evangelism and Catechesis. - education and preparation for individuals seeking ordination to the Diaconate in the Diocese of Dallas. - continuing education and seminars for clergy and lay leaders